Airport Master Plans

 Envisioning Austin's Airport for the Future

 Austin-Bergstrom International Airport's vision is to be the gateway to the world for all.
 In the summer of 2017, AUS embarked on a master plan study to envision the airport of the future, and in 2019 the airport finalized its own 20-year plan.
 The AUS 2040 Master Plan reflects the anticipated doubling of passenger growth to serve more than 31 million annual passengers.
-The AUS 2040 Master Plan identifies over 60 projects that will help the airport increase capacity for more flights, more passengers and more cargo activity along with enabling and supporting infrastructure.
+The AUS 2040 Master Plan identifies projects that will help the airport increase capacity for more flights, more passengers and more cargo activity along with enabling and supporting infrastructure.

 Timelines presented in archived Master Plan marketing materials have changed.
 For more information on current AUS improvement projects, visit AustinTexas.gov/AUSJourney.